DataDink/Turtlecraft/README.md

 Configures the computer/turtle to execute a command whenever it (re)boots.

 Example:
-> recover ls ./rom/programs
+> recover farm

-*Lists all of the programs in ./rom/programs whenever the computer/turtle boots*
+*Starts the farm program whenever the turtle boots. (e.g. when the chunk un/loads)*

 ## farm.lua